Köln Hauptbahnhof: Reconstruction and new construction

 For several years after World War II, there was debate as to whether the main station should be rebuilt on the site of the Gereon freight yard—now the site of MediaPark.
 Therefore, the reconstruction of the main railway station was a slow process and for a decade Cologne station included temporary structures.

 The first phase of redevelopment began in 1953 with the demolition of the long building on the western side, replaced by a modern structure incorporating baggage handling facilities and a hotel.
 The original station building, which had sustained only minor wartime damage and had been temporarily repaired, was demolished in 1955.
 On 23 September 1957, the new station hall, featuring a shell-shaped roof designed by architects Schmitt and Schneider, was inaugurated.
 The main station building was constructed on the northern side of the station following the clearance of built-up areas between Maximinenstraße, Domstraße, Hofergasse, and Hermannstraße, along with the relocation of Goldgasse to accommodate the creation of Breslauer Platz as a secondary entrance plaza.

 In the course of building the S-Bahn up until 1991, the entire railway line, railway station and the Hohenzollern bridge were supplemented by two independent S-Bahn tracks.
 First, in 1975 two additional platforms were built (10 and 11) and then the additional tracks were built on the Hohenzollern bridge for the S-Bahn line.

-In 2000, a shopping centre was opened at the station’s entry level, extending to the area beneath the S-Bahn tracks.
+In 2000, a shopping centre was opened at the station's entry level, extending to the area beneath the S-Bahn tracks.
 Known as the colonnade, it comprises 70 shops and restaurants, encompassing over 11,500 square metres (124,000 sq ft) of retail space and employing approximately 700 people.

 Planning

 At a summit of Deutsche Bahn, the federal government and the state of North Rhine-Westphalia on 31 March 2010 in Düsseldorf, it was decided that the station should be extended by 2019 with an S-Bahn platform with two S-Bahn tracks at Breslauer Platz.
 The estimated cost would amount to €60 million.

-It is planned to extend the platform for track 1 to provide a secure area for checking passenger and baggage to enable ICE trains to run to London-St Pancras in 2016.
-It will be operationally difficult for trains departing towards London to cross all the western approach tracks, as will be necessary.
+The platform for track 1 was planned to be extended to provide a secure area for checking passenger and baggage to enable ICE trains to run to London-St Pancras in 2016.
+This plan was not implemented, the reason given that there were issues approving ICE trains by Belgian and French authorities.
+In December 2025, DB and Eurostar signed a letter of intent with the goal of offering direct connections using Eurostar trains starting in the early 2030s.
+The necessary crossing of the western track area by trains departing towards London is considered operationally challenging.